 About Brussels Forum

 Leaders on both sides of the Atlantic continue to deepen transatlantic cooperation on a vast array of distinctly new and global challenges from the international financial crisis to climate change and energy security to the retention of high-skilled workers, yet there is no single transatlantic forum focused on this broad and increasingly complex global agenda.
-Brussels Forum provides a venue for the transatlantic community to address these pressing issues.
-By bringing together leading politicians, thinkers, journalists, and business representatives, Brussels Forum helps shape a new transatlantic agenda that can adapt to changing global realities and new threats.
+GMF's Brussels Forum provides a venue for the transatlantic community to address these pressing issues.
+By bringing together leading politicians, thinkers, journalists, and business representatives, GMF's Brussels Forum helps shape a new transatlantic agenda that can adapt to changing global realities and new threats.

-The Brussels Forum is held in the Steigenberger Grand Hotel situated on Avenue Louise in Brussels.
+GMF's Brussels Forum is held in the Steigenberger Grand Hotel situated on Avenue Louise in Brussels.